August 10, 2023

 5. Temperature

 Extreme temperatures, both hot and cold, significantly impact battery performance and charging speed.
-In cold weather, the battery's internal resistance increases, making it more challenging for the charger to deliver energy efficiently.
+We've covered this in depth in how temperature can affect your EV fleet operations; the short version is that in cold weather, the battery's internal resistance increases, making it harder for the charger to deliver energy efficiently.
 Similarly, in hot weather, the battery may need more time to cool down before charging to avoid overheating.

 Many modern EVs and charging stations are equipped with thermal management systems that regulate battery temperature during charging, improving overall charging efficiency.
 However, these systems take time to warm up, which could impact charging times unpredictably.